afadesigns/pyweb/README.md

 ## How It Works

-`pyru` achieves its speed through a holistic, full-stack optimization strategy.
+`pyru` achieves its unprecedented speed through a holistic, full-stack optimization strategy that meticulously fine-tunes every layer from the application down to the OS kernel.
+It leverages a high-level Python CLI for user interaction and delegates all performance-critical tasks to a hyper-optimized Rust core, ensuring maximum efficiency in concurrent I/O and CPU-bound parsing.
 For a detailed explanation of the performance engineering decisions, please see the **[Architectural Deep Dive](ARCHITECTURE.md)**.

 ## Performance